-The Academy continues to operate in the educational environment that the school operated in.
+The academy continues to operate in the educational environment that the school operated in.
 As a result, the sources of income are not dis-similar; the expenditure is channelled in the same format.

 The main source of funding is the General Annual Grant (GAG) which provides funding for pupils aged 11-16 and the Education Services Grant which is a grant allowing the academy to source educational and support services from bodies other than the Local Authority.
 This funding is administered by the Education and Skills Funding Agency (ESFA) In addition the Local Authority continues to manage the higher need SEN (Special Educational Needs) funding.
 The ESFA also administers the Pupil Premium funding.
-Smaller ad hoc grants continue to be available such as non-domestic rates (NNDR).
+Smaller ad hoc grants continue to be available such as insurance top up and non-domestic rates (NNDR).

-During the year ended 31st August 2018, total expenditure of £3,857,723 (2017: £3,228,791) was covered by incoming resources, together with the brought forward reserves.
+During the year ended 31st August 2019, total expenditure of £3,491,465 (2018: £3,857,723) was covered by incoming resources, together with the brought forward reserves.

-There is an in year suplus of £9,064 (2017: £45,399) on unrestricted and restricted general funds giving a total free reserves balance on these funds of £114,995 (2017: £105,931).
+There is an in year suplus of £122,225 (2018: £9,064) on unrestricted and restricted general funds giving a total free reserves balance on these funds of £237,220 (2018: £114,995).